Bryan-vd-Brand/ClockWork/README.md

 # ClockWork Usage Guide

+Please see the PDF paper for more details on the pipeline.

 1. Clone the git at https://github.com/Bryan-vd-Brand/ClockWork
 2. Open command line in the cloned directory
 2a.
 Ensure bioconda is available as a channel for anaconda